Inferring Human Intentions from Predicted Action Probabilities: Experiment

 \subsection{Experimental Settings}

-We first evaluated our method on inferring users' intentions on the WAH dataset.
-We used 10\% to 90\% of the actions in an action sequence with a 10\% step to infer the intentions.
+We performed two experiments on the WAH dataset and the keyboard and mouse interaction dataset.
+We first evaluated our method on inferring users' intentions using the full action sequences.
+In the second experiment, we used 10\% to 90\% of the actions in an action sequence with a 10\% step to infer the intentions.
 Since the WAH dataset is created in a virtual environment and the action sequences do not belong to any user, we created virtual users by randomly grouping the data in test set 1 and test set 2.
-As a result, test set 1 had 92 artificial users, each user had one action sequence in \textit{put fridge}, two actions sequences in \textit{put dishwasher}, and three action sequences in \textit{read book}.
-Test set 2 had nine users, each user had one action sequence in \textit{put fridge}, five actions sequences in \textit{put dishwasher}, and five action sequences in \textit{read book}.
+As a result, test set 1 had 92 artificial users, each user had one action sequence in \textit{put fridge}, two action sequences in \textit{put dishwasher}, and three action sequences in \textit{read book}.
+Test set 2 had nine users, each user had one action sequence in \textit{put fridge}, five action sequences in \textit{put dishwasher}, and five action sequences in \textit{read book}.
+We show the results on test set 1 in \autoref{sec:result}, but we conducted experiments on both test set 1 and test set 2.
+We observed similar outcomes, we only show results on test set 1 due to the limit of space.
 The architecture of our DNN model is based on the one in \cite{puig2023nopa}.
-The architecture of DNN is shown in \autoref{fig:network_archi}.
-We padded the action sequence to the maximum length of action sequences in the dataset.
-The number of embeddings was set to the length of the action sequence.
-The features of the last cell of LSTM layer in the mini-batch were stacked.
-Finally two FC layers were used as prediction head.
-We read-out both the predicted next action and the Softmax probability.

 To train the DNNs on the WAH dataset, we used 2,000 epochs, a batch size of 32 and a learning rate of $3e^{-4}$.
-For the keyboard and mouse interaction dataset, we trained for 100 epochs, the batch size was eight, the learning rate was $1e^{-4}$.
+For the keyboard and mouse interaction dataset, we trained for 100 epochs, the batch size was eight, and the learning rate was $1e^{-4}$.
 To train the Bayesian model we used the same training strategy for both datasets.
 For each action sequence, we performed Bayesian inference via four MCMC chains, each with 2,000 iterations of which the first 1,000 were discarded as warmup.
 All Bayesian models converged well according to standard convergence criteria \cite{vehtari_rhat_2021}.
-In \autoref{sec:result}, we exemplary show one randomly selected action sequence of each user from each true intention to perform experiments.
-Results for all individual action sequences are shown in \autoref{sec:appendix} in the appendix.
-Note that in both datasets the baseline methods \cite{puig2020watch, zhang22_caugaui} are based on machine learning models that do not provide uncertainty-aware predictions.
-For fairness, we therefore did not compare with these baselines in this work.
-Additionally, there are not variant components in the Bayesian model that are sensitive to the results, hence we did not perform ablation study.